Temporal structures of the X-ray photoemission problem: Renormalization-group approach

-Figure~\ref{fig:8} extends the comparison to longer times $0 \le \omtau t < 500$.
-To enclose that interval in the range $0<t<\tz$, the fidelities were calculated with $\zeta=600$.
-Panel (a) shows excellent agreement between the eNRG results at short times ($\omtau t < 50$) and those derived from the diagonalization of the tight-binding Hamiltonian with $2L=5\,000$.
+Figure~\ref{fig:8} extends the comparison to longer times $0 \le \omtau t < T_{\mbox{max}}\z = 500$.
+To check the exactness of the procedure with the smallest offset compatible with the requirement $\tz\ge T_{\mbox{max}}\z$, we have computed the fidelities with $\zeta=500$.
+Panel (a) shows excellent agreement between the eNRG results at short times ($\omtau t < 50$) and those derived from the diagonalization of the tight-binding Hamiltonian with $ 2L=5\,000$.
 At longer times ($\omtau t \alt 500$), however, the agreement deteriorates, as panel (b) shows.
-To identify the origin of the discrepancy, panels (c) and (d) show the contributions of the plugged many-body states to the fidelities divided by the Doniach-Sunjic power law for both Hamiltonians, over different ranges of time.
+To identify the origin of the discrepancy, panels (c) and (d) show the contributions of the plugged many-body states to the fidelities divided by the Doniach-Sunjic power law for both Hamiltonians over different ranges of time.
 In analogy to panel (a), panel (c) witnesses the excellent agreement between the plugged fidelities at short times ($\omtau t < 40$).
 Panel (d) expands the vertical axis to zoom in near the $t\to\infty$ limit, indicated by the dashed black line.
-The solid blue line representing the results for the tight-binding Hamiltonian rises above the flat brown curve that represents the plugged fidelity for the eNRG Hamiltonian.
-The disagreement between the blue and brown curves, therefore, exposes a small finite-size effect ---- one that is nevertheless significant---influencing the fidelities $\ff(t)$, $\ffp(t)$, and $\ffu(t)$ (not shown) for the tight-binding Hamiltonian only.
-Analogous deviations arise in eNRG computations with small $\zeta$, as discussed in the following section.
+Starting at $\omtau t=180$, the filled blue circles that represent the results for the tight-binding Hamiltonian rise above the black line.
+At $t=500 = T_L/10$, the blue curve is 0.6\% above the continuum limit.
+The filled orange circles, which represent the plugged fidelity computed with $\zeta=500$, agree with the blue circles at short times and follow the black line until $\omtau t=450$ when deviations become visible.
+At $t=\tz=500$, the deviation is 0.2\%.
+In summary, the disagreement between the blue and black curves exposes a finite-size effect that pushes the fidelities $\ff(t)$, $\ffp(t)$, and $\ffu(t)$ (not shown) for the tight-binding Hamiltonian away from the continuum limit for $\omtau t \agt T_L\z/20$.
+The eNRG results computed with large $\zeta$ are in excellent agreement with the continuum up to $t\approx 0.95\,\tz$ and reach the maximum relative deviation of 0.2\% at $t=\tz$.
+In contrast, small-size effects arise in eNRG calculations with small $\zeta$, as discussed in the following section.